solana-foundation/developer-content/content/courses/connecting-to-offchain-data/oracles.md

-The `get_result()` method defined on the `AggregatorAccountData` struct is safer than fetching the data with `latest_confirmed_round.result` because Switchboard has implemented some nifty safety checks.
+The `get_result()` method defined on the `AggregatorAccountData` struct is safer than fetching the data with `latest_confirmed_round.result` because Switchboard has implemeted some nifty safety checks.

 ```rust
 // from switchboard program